 Lake and Water Assistance Program

 Local groups often face considerable organizational obstacles.
-FWCF can help:
+Minnesota Lakes and Rivers Education & Protection can help:

-- Contributions to FWCF are tax deductible.
-The FWCF Board will review your project to determine if it meets the tax law criteria freeing partner organizations to work together on decision making for the common good.
+- Contributions are tax deductible.
+Our board will review your project to determine if it meets the tax law criteria freeing partner organizations to work together on decision making for the common good.

-- FWCF’s LWAP provides administrative support, including managing contributions and disbursements, contracting with service providers, and helping organize local planning efforts to define and solve water problems and pay for the solutions.
+- Our LWAP provides administrative support, including managing contributions and disbursements, contracting with service providers, and helping organize local planning efforts to define and solve water problems and pay for the solutions.

 KGSK Save Our Lakes Fund -